Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care: Semi-Structured Interviews

 \subsection{Research Participants}

-We employed a combination of purposive and convenience sampling to recruit participants.
-In particular, we recruited \textbf{13 healthcare providers} from the professional networks of our team's clinical experts.
-Our purposive sampling strategy was critical for capturing the multiple perspectives of a care provider team that consists of multiple roles and stakeholders.
+We employed a combination of purposive and convenience sampling to recruit participants. \textbf{13 GI providers} were recruited from the professional networks of our team's clinical experts.
+Our purposive sampling was critical for capturing the multiple perspectives of a care provider team that consists of multiple roles and stakeholders.
+Clinical participants are from multiple hospitals within the same large academic medical system.
+Some worked in general acute-care hospitals, while others worked in hospitals specialized in oncology, including GI cancer care.
 We recruited surgeons (N=4), inpatient nurses (N=3), outpatient clinical nurses (N=4), and nurse managers (N=2).
-This variety provided a multi-perspective view of the collaborative work involved in discharge.
+This variety provided a multi-perspective view of the collaborative work involved during transition.

 We also recruited \textbf{four patients} who had undergone a major GI surgery within the previous six months.
 A central argument of our paper is that provider-side coordination failures directly impact patient outcomes.
 Therefore, our study prioritizes a deep investigation of the provider-side work practices, which are currently under-examined.
 The patient interviews were designed to complement this focus by capturing the causative effects of the providers' work and the interaction between patients and providers during the discharge preparation stage in the subsequent patient care when the patient is at home.
 Table~\ref{tab:demographics} provides a detailed overview of participant demographics, their roles, and their clinical experience.
+The study was conducted in the U.S., and all participants were living in the U.S. at the time.
 The study was reviewed and approved by the Institutional Review Board at the first author’s institution, and all participants provided informed consent.